apache/kyuubi/docs/tools/distribution.md

 ./build/dist --name custom-name --tgz
 ```

-This results a Kyuubi distribution named `kyuubi-{version}-bin-custom-name-spark-3.0.1.tar.gz` for you.
+This results a Kyuubi distribution named `kyuubi-{version}-bin-custom-name.tar.gz` for you.